-Permanent Supportive Housing (PSH)
+1. Permanent Supportive Housing (PSH)

-Opportunities for employment, increased income, and education
+2. Opportunities for employment, increased income, and education.

 - Breaking the cycle of homelessness and poverty requires not only housing, but sustainable, competitive employment at living wages.

-Affordable and accessible healthcare
+3. Affordable and accessible healthcare

 - Health and homelessness are inextricably linked.
 According to the National Alliance to end Homelessness, an acute physical or behavioral health crisis or any long-term disabling condition may lead to homelessness.
 Homelessness also exacerbates chronic medical conditions.
-19
+29

 - Often, physical healthcare or dental care can be gateways for people to accept behavioral health services, and holistic healthcare services which address the whole person are the most successful.

-A coordinated approach to crisis response
+4. A coordinated approach to crisis response

-- Homelessness prevention programs can help ensure that no one ends up in shelters or on the streets; this includes reinvesting in economically vulnerable neighborhoods, improving the school system, making sure people have access to health care, and providing jobs at a living wage as well as shelter diversion programs.
+- Homelessness prevention programs can help ensure that no one ends up in shelters or on the streets.
+This includes reinvesting in economically vulnerable neighborhoods, improving the school system, making sure people have access to health care, and providing jobs at a living wage, as well as shelter diversion programs.

-- Project HOME works with Philadelphia’s Office of Homeless Services and Department of Behavioral Health and Intellectual disAbilities as a part of the local Continuum of Care - a network of government agencies, provider organizations, local stakeholders, and individuals currently or formerly experiencing homelessness – to implement a strategic, city-wide response to homelessness.
+Project HOME works with Philadelphia’s Office of Homeless Services and Department of Behavioral Health and Intellectual disAbilities as a part of the local Continuum of Care - a network of government agencies, provider organizations, local stakeholders, and individuals currently or formerly experiencing homelessness – to implement a strategic, city-wide response to homelessness.